EwanC/WeeOS/README.txt

 QEMU tips
-ctr-alt-2 to enter montior mode use info regs to see registers, ctrl(page up/page down) memsave to dump memory, memsave 0 65536 dump.bin
+ctr-alt-2 to enter montior mode use info registers to see registers, ctrl(page up/page down) memsave to dump memory, memsave 0 65536 dump.bin